trufflesuite/truffle/packages/truffle-artifactor/README.md

 * Packages up build artifacts into `.sol.js` files, which can then be included in your project with a simple `require`.
 * Includes multiple versions of the same contract in a single package, automatically detecting which artifacts to use based on the network version (more on this below).
 * Manages library addresses for linked libraries.
+* Manages events, making them available on a per-transaction basis (no more `event.watch()`!)

 See the following discussion for more features.

 ### The State of Web3: A Discussion

 We can't go on without noting that Pudding was originally created to be an easier-to-use contract abstraction for Web3.
 However, Web3 [plans to include a lot of Pudding's features](https://github.com/ethereum/EIPs/issues/68) (like promises) and so Pudding has pivoted to focus on package management.
-Pudding's original abstraction API still exists, but will be replaced with Web3's once the related EIP has been merged and published.
+Pudding's original abstraction API still exists, but may undergo changes once the related EIP has been merged and published.

 Some of the features Pudding provides over the current abstraction:

 * Synchronized transactions, so your app/tests won’t receive their callbacks until the transactions have been processed.
 * Promises.
 No more callback hell.
 * Default values for transactions, like `from` address or `gas`.
+* Returning logs, transaction receipt and transaction hash of every synchronized transaction

 ### Install